Ignite Life Center Head Pastor Travels to Barueri, Brazil For Evangelical Church Conference

 This isn’t the first time Vega has made efforts to establish influence in Brazil.

-Last February, the Youth Department of Brazilian Assemblies of God Church Adna Central, located in Mato Grosso state capital Cuiabá, held a conference in collaboration with the Ignite School of Ministry.
+Last February, the Youth Department of Brazilian Church Assembleia de Deus Nova Aliança (Adna) Central, located in Mato Grosso state capital Cuiabá, held a conference in collaboration with the Ignite School of Ministry (ISM).
+The original website for ISM was taken down, however, a new website is up and running with Vega now trying to promote online-remote ministry learning.

-The event was titled “The Call Matters.”
+The event ISM held with Adna Central was titled “The Call Matters.”
 It hasn’t been independently verified if Vega attended the event in person, however, it appears he did, as he is on promotional materials.

 Vega promoted the event on his Instagram, alongside the Adna Central Youth Department’s Instagram.
 Vega captioned the post, “Ignite opens up in Brazil - A prophecy fulfilled after 16 years,” indicating the possibility that he began his pursuits in Brazil as early as 2008.

-Last March, an anonymous whistleblower from ILC raised concerns about ILC building a presence in Brazil, stating, “I attempted to message a dozen people from Brazil and was only able to get into contact with one person.
+Last March, an anonymous whistleblower from, or formerly from ILC raised concerns about the church building a presence in Brazil, stating, “I attempted to message a dozen people from Brazil and was only able to get into contact with one person.
 The person said that they would tell the pastor of their church, but I don’t know if they did or not.”

 Over a dozen articles pertaining to ILC from Gainesville Public Information Services can be accessed on the following page.